 - ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - ✓ Acute Whole Effluent Toxicity (WET) test.
 The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
-Due to the fact that the facility has passed previous Acute WET tests and has shown compliance with final effluent limits, it has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity and the requirements to conduct an Acute WET test have been removed.
-This permit still includes final effluent limitations for known toxic pollutants; therefore, it remains protective of water quality. - E. coli.
-The previous permit included interim monitoring requirements for E. coli as part of a schedule of compliance to meet final effluent limits, which are established in 10 CSR 20-7.015(9)(B)1.E and in this permit.
-As reasonable potential for the presence E. coli in the discharge is assumed, interim E. coli sampling is an unnecessary cost burden on the facility and these requirements have been removed.
-This permit is still protective of water quality. - ✓ The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
+The permit writer conducted a reasonable potential determination for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
+Also, the facility has passed a previous Acute WET test.
+The permit writer determined the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity at this time and the acute WET testing requirements have been removed from this permit.
+This determination will be reevaluated during the next permit renewal. - Ammonia as N. Effluent limitations were re-calculated for Ammonia based on new information derived from discharge monitoring reports and on the current Missouri Water Quality Standards for Ammonia.
+The newly established limitations are still protective of water quality. - Monitoring and Reporting.
+The previous permit contained monthly sampling and reporting frequencies.
+This permit contains quarterly sampling and reporting frequencies due to the low design flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
+The permit is still protective of water quality. - ✓ Total Residual Chlorine (TRC).
+The previous permit included final effluent limitations of 17 μg/L as a daily maximum and 8 μg/L as a monthly average.
+However, it has been determined by the permit writer that final effluent limitations of 19 μg/L as a daily maximum and 9 μg/L as a monthly average have been included in this permit due to the mixing considerations described in this fact sheet.
+These final effluent limitations are protective of water quality standards and will be reevaluated upon renewal. - ✓ The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
 Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.